OllieUK/ServarrDock/README.md

 ## System Architecture

-ServarrDock is now divided into two main parts:
+ServarrDock is structured into three main parts:

 ### Infrastructure Services
 Managed by the `docker-compose-infra.yml` file, this includes essential services for network management and security: